->By making several elements of your creatives dynamic, you are no longer limited to promoting one product to your target audience.
-Instead, you can easily switch between the right product for the right segment of your audience in the right season.
+> By making several elements of your creatives dynamic, you are no longer limited to promoting one product to your target audience.

->By reducing the tedious work of creating creative iterations manually, you can focus and re-center your energy towards brainpower, testing, scalability, and most importantly, creativity.
+>By reducing the tedious work of creating creative iterations manually, you can focus and re-centre your energy towards brainpower, testing, scalability, and most importantly, creativity.